davidoclubb/NICW-digital-garden/src/site/notes/About.md

 ### About the NICW digital garden

 1. This test site enables us to publish information more regularly and in more detail, to improve transparency about how [[NICW\|NICW]] operates
-2. The site may not be updated or become unavailable.
-It may be removed without notice.
 3. The content is available in Welsh [here](https://gardd.nationalinfrastructurecommission.wales)
 ### How to use